marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## 2. Using the Cosmos DB output binding

-For this practice, we'll be creating an HttpTrigger function and use the Queue input binding with a player type in order to read messages from the `newplayer-items` queue, that you have used previously in the queue lesson.
-Let's imagine the following scenario: you need to read messages from a queue, make a simple transformation to the data and then save it into Cosmos DB.
+For this practice, we'll be creating a QueueTrigger function and use the Cosmos DB output binding with a `player` type in order to read messages from the `newplayer-items` queue, that you have used previously in the queue lesson.
+Let's imagine the following scenario: you need to read new messages from a queue, make a simple transformation to the data and then save it into Cosmos DB.

 Here is the list of requirements: